-If your KitchenAid Artisan stand mixer is not mixing the batter properly and the beater does not come close to the sides or bottom of the bowl while mixing, don't fret.
-While this can be annoying, it's not a product flaw and is a sign that you may have to do a small adjustment when setting up your mixer.
+If your new KitchenAid Artisan stand mixer is not mixing the batter properly, or you find the beater does not come close to the sides or bottom of the bowl while mixing, don't fret.
+While this can be annoying, it's not a product flaw.
+It is just a sign that you may have to make a small adjustment when setting up your mixer.

 Why You Need to Adjust Your Mixer